New York Deli Pastrami on Rye

 FAQ

-- My pastrami is too salty.
-How do I fix it?
+- My pastrami tastes too salty; what went wrong and can I fix it?

 Serving Suggestions